Apperta-IXN-for-the-NHS/GOSH-FHIR-Word2020-/README.md

 # Patient Health Records Generator (GOSH-FHIR-Word2020)

 The challenge of this project was to use synthetically generated data retrieved over FHIR from a GOSH gateway to generate documents prefilled with records.
 I developed a web application in Flask which uses a Python API for creating and updating Microsoft Word.
 I also used FHIR Parser which made it easier for me to access the information that I needed from HL7 FHIR.
+The user can find any patient by using their unique identifier, forename and surname.

 ## Getting Started